 The conversation also tackles the ethical challenges of integrating financial systems with ecological goals, underscoring the potential of blockchain to drive meaningful, sustainable change in the fight to preserve our planet.

 This interview is brought to you by Commons Economy Roadmap, Sovereign Nature Initiative and The Blockchain Socialist Podcast.
-It will also be available in podcast version, coming soon.
+It it also available in podcast version, here.

 CER SNI TBS.png